balderdashy/sails-docs/concepts/Helpers/Helpers.md

 For more granular error handling (and even for those exceptional cases that aren't _quite_ errors) you may be used to setting some kind of error code, then sniffing out the error.
 This approach works fine, but it can be time-consuming and hard to track.

-Fortunately, Sails helpers come with a few methods to help handle errors.
+Fortunately, there are a few different ways to conveniently handle errors in Sails helpers.
 See the pages on [.tolerate()](https://sailsjs.com/documentation/reference/waterline-orm/queries/tolerate), [.intercept()](https://sailsjs.com/documentation/reference/waterline-orm/queries/intercept), and [special exit signals](https://sailsjs.com/documentation/concepts/actions-and-controllers#?exit-signals) for more information.

 <!--